December 3 First Quarter Moon

 International Space Station (ISS) Observable Passes

-During the month of October there will be several favourable passes of the ISS from October 1 to October 8, with the ISS visible in our early evening sky.
-On October 25, ISS visible passes move into our early morning sky before sunrise.
+During the month of December there will be some favourable passes of the ISS as seen from Edmonton.
+From December 1 to December 11, the ISS will be visible in our early evening period.
+From December 20 onwards, visible ISS passes switch into our early morning sky before sunrise.
 Check the website http://www.heavens-above.com for exact viewing times for your location.

 50th Anniversary of the Apollo 11 Moon landing

-We continue to commemorate the 50th anniversary of the first Moon landing, Apollo 11, this month.
-The Moon will be well placed for early evening viewing from October 1 to October 13.
-Join us at the RASC Observatory at TWOSE to view the Moon during weekends in early October.
+We continue to commemorate the 50th anniversary of the Apollo Moon landings this month.
+The Moon will be well placed for early evening viewing from December 1 to December 14.
+Join us at the RASC Observatory at TWOSE to view the Moon during weekends in early December.
 Please check the TELUS World of Science – Edmonton’s website for all details on events for this special celebration and for operating times of the RASC Observatory.

-October 21 Royal Astronomical Society of Canada (Edmonton Centre) Meeting
+December 9 Royal Astronomical Society of Canada (Edmonton Centre) Meeting Tonight.

 7:30 p.m. – 9:30 p.m. in the Zeidler Dome at the TELUS World of Science-Edmonton.
 Free event, all invited!